 February 17, 2023, Update – We confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?” unless we come across a replacement listing.

 When Ford launched the second-generation full-size Galaxie line for the 1960 model year, the company’s stylists successfully toned down the wild tailfin look of the late 1950s while still capturing the futuristic look of the advancing space age.
 Further tweaks to the styling for 1961 earned Ford stylists an award for their “functional expression of classic beauty” by the recognized international design authority Centro per L’Alta Moda Italiana.

-Tan over red and white 1961 Ford Galaxie Sunliner, currently listed on Craigslist in Northwest Houston, Texas, is a nice example in a pretty color combination.
+Tan over red and white 1961 Ford Galaxie Sunliner, last listed in March 2023 on Craigslist in Northwest Houston, Texas, is a nice example in a pretty color combination.
 Not clear from the seller’s description is whether the car is a survivor quality example or if it benefits from an older restoration.

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls between this guide’s #2 Very Good” estimate of $33,400 and its #1 “Excellent” appraisal of $50,700.

 Ford produced its full-size Galaxie line from 1959 through 1974 across four generations.
 Ford used the Galaxie name for the top models in Ford’s full-size range from 1958 until 1961 in a marketing attempt to appeal to the excitement surrounding the Space Race.